- Blog

 - Zapier / Make (process automation)

-These alternatives can be valid and sufficient before investing in custom software.
-Custom software is justified only when these alternatives no longer solve the problem adequately or when the cost of maintaining them exceeds the cost of building your own solution.
+These alternatives are valid and sufficient in many cases.
+Custom software is justified when they no longer solve the problem or when the cost of maintaining them exceeds building your own.

 Real costs of staying with Excel